 Next, add your beans and the herbs.
 Then pour the stock in and let it all simmer until the flavors come together.

 Add the broccolini and cook until crisp-tender.
 (Can you use broccoli instead?
 Of course!
 Just cut it so the pieces are fairly thin so they cook through quick.
-You can also use broccoli rabe if you want the bitterness of the rabe to balance the creaminess of the soup.)
+You can also use broccoli rabe if you want the bitterness of the rabe to balance the creaminess.)

 Finish things off by swirling in some cream and adding salt and pepper as needed.